Image

 1. Chemical Tests (ie. a breathalizer)

-If you do take a breathalyzer test, consult an experienced Randolph County, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
-As your DUI attorney near Randolph County, MO, Combs Waterkotte will investigate and scrutinize the details of your test to conclude whether the breathalyzer or other test was performed legally and whether it should or should not be admissible in court.
+If you do take a breathalyzer test, speak to an exemplary Randolph County, MO DUI attorney near you to discuss your defense and how they can help you.
+As your Randolph County, MO DUI attorney near you, Combs Waterkotte will investigate and scrutinize the details of your test to conclude whether the breathalyzer or other test was performed lawfully and whether it is or is not admissible in court.

 2. Field Sobriety Tests

-Field tests during a DWI traffic stop are subjective tests that attempt to determine whether you are intoxicated through a series of demonstrative tasks.
+Field tests during a DWI traffic stop are subjective tests that are meant to gauge whether you are intoxicated by asking the driver to perform motor tasks.
 The National Highway Traffic and Safety Administration has defined three standardized field tests police officers subject drivers to in Randolph County, MO and all over the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction